lr101/lr101/README.md

-# I bims der Git Profi
+# Github Profile of Lukas Reim